sharkmu/tosk/README.md

 - To list tasks: `tosk list`
 - To access a similiar help message: `tosk help`

+## Configurability
+At the moment there is only one setting that you can change.
+You can enable/disable the archive feature.
+To do this, open `.env` and change the value of the `ARCHIVE_ENABLED` variable to either `true` or `false`.

 ## Origin of name
 The project name (**tosk**) is a mixture of **to**do and ta**sk**